 Supply AQUAZONE 3000 litre Buffer Tank, Optivent Air & Dirt Separator and of course the complete ECW filtration system.
 The filtration system consisted of Screen filtration to 100 micron, bag filters to filter down to 5 micron, and then UV sterilisation to remove micro-organisms and bacteria.

-A custom design was needed of the filtration system for the RO plant.
-Certain parameter included filtration levels down to x micron and various stages of pre-treatment filtration.
+A custom design was needed for the filtration system for the RO plant.
+Certain parameters included filtration levels down to x micron and various stages of pre-treatment filtration.
 Primary filtration consisted of screen filters which flowed through to bag filters and finally to UV.

 Delivering Equipment Cooling Water